Decreasing Self-Injurious Behaviors

 4. Once you feel confident in the function or reason for the behavior begin to decide on an appropriate intervention or strategy that will decrease the behavior.
 A few examples follow.

 • If the reason appears to be due to an inability to communicate, work with the child’s speech and language therapist to determine the best mode of communication for the child.
-This may include use of pictures or an augmentative device.
+This may include the use of pictures or an augmentative device.
 Coupled with communication, if the child appears to want access to an item, prompt use of the communication system to request the desired item.

-5. When ever the child is engaged in an appropriate behavior reinforce, reinforce, reinforce.
+5. Whenever the child is engaged in an appropriate behavior reinforce, reinforce, reinforce.
 Prevention is the key.

-7. It is also possible self-injurious behaviors may have a biological base.
+6. It is also possible self-injurious behaviors may have a biological base.
 Always check with your doctor and service providers to rule out other possible functions.

-8. Working to assess the function of self-injurious behaviors can often be difficult.
+7. Working to assess the function of self-injurious behaviors can often be difficult.
 Even when a Functional Behavior Assessment identifies the function (s) of such behavior, it may be difficult to turn things around prior to harm occurring to the child.

-9. Enlist the support of a Behavior Specialist if self-injurious behaviors are at high rates/intensity or if behaviors continue despite programming changes.
+8. Enlist the support of a Behavior Specialist if self-injurious behaviors are at high rates/intensity or if behaviors continue despite programming changes.

 • Documents and Related Resources